yoel123/yoel-html5-engine-picking-boxes-tut/README.md

 in this tutorial i will show how to create a simple game using my engine.<br>
 concepts that will be covered:keyboard control,boundaries (where the player cant move),<br>
 very simple hud,collision detection,random numbers.

 the game will be a clone of picking sticks i learned to make in c++.converted to js<br>
 its a very simple game.perfect hello world to game programming.

-for basic use of my game engine olease search for yoel-html5-game-engine-tutorials. its also in my repos on github.
+for basic use of my game engine please search for yoel-html5-game-engine-tutorials. its also in my repos on github.

 if theirs any mistake or something you dont understand please contact me.